Editor's note: This post was last updated on April 7, 2020

 The food bank is needing volunteers to come to their warehouse to help them pack food boxes that can be distributed to those in immediate need.
 If you have not traveled to an impacted area in the last 14 days, nor are you experiencing symptoms of illness, you can sign up on their website:

 The food bank is placing orders for multiple truckloads of food to stock up in this time of heightened need.
 At this time, their most urgent need is financial donations to fund these food purchases.
 They have established the COVID-19 NWA Response Fund to cover the costs of these efforts.
 Donations can be made to the COVID19 NWA Response Fund giving page.
 100% of funds will remain local and be used to cover costs associated with local COVID-19 response efforts.
-You can donate HERE.
+Find more COVID-19 updates from the NWA Food Bank HERE.

-Pack Shack is inviting people to donate funds to the Be Neighborly Food Drive that will be used to purchase a broad selection of much needed items, including peanut butter, canned chicken and tuna, rice, pasta, pasta sauce, canned vegetables, and/or other items that will be given free of charge to schools and other local organizations serving our neighbors in need during this critical time.
-You can donate HERE.
+Pack Shack is inviting families to help pack thousands of meals (COVID-19 safety precautions in place) at their warehouse in Cave Springs and/or donate funds to the Be Neighborly Food Drive that will be used to purchase a broad selection of much needed items, including peanut butter, canned chicken and tuna, rice, pasta, pasta sauce, canned vegetables, and/or other items that will be given free of charge to schools and other local organizations serving our neighbors in need during this critical time.
+You can sign up to pack HERE or donate HERE.

 Little Free Pantry